shuyelin06/Obsidian-Notes/content/Classes/CMSC351/Algorithms/Dijkstra's Algorithm.md

 **Problem**: Given a weighted, undirected, simple graph with a starting vertex $S$, how do we get from $S$ to every other vertex using paths of minimum cumulative weight?

 # Intuition
-Say we have a graph given as follows with starting vertex 2.
+Say we have a graph given as follows.

 ```mermaid
 graph LR